About the QMRG

 - Conferences and Events: Yi Gong (Cardiff University)

-- Ordinary Member 1: Nick Malleson (University of Leeds)
+- Ordinary Member 1: Nick Bearman (University of Liverpool)

 The following case studies demonstrate: